ben-ekay/football-ticketing-system/README.md

 # Football Ticketing System

-This project is a web-based football ticketing system developed as part of my university work-based learning module.
+Football ticket booking system developed using PHP and MySQL.

 ## Technologies Used
 - HTML